We Never Learn

 Meanwhile, millions of Americans are being hurt by lack of access to basic health care.Divisions over health care policy hurt our economy too.
 Spiraling costs are straining the federal budget: in 2015, Medicare, Medicaid, and Social Security consumed 47 percent of the entire federal budget.
 Corporations also feel the pain of rising health care costs.
 As Warren Buffet put it, health care is “the tapeworm of American economic competitiveness.”

 The bottom line: it’s easy to insult players from the sidelines, and much harder to get on the field and play the game.
-Many successful political actors today, from the Tea Party to the Freedom Caucus to Indivisible, excel at one thing and one thing only: channeling anger and frustration into motivating their followers to say no. Political leaders who try to forge compromise across party lines are branded as traitors and targeted for political extinction.
+Many successful political actors today, from the Tea Party to the Freedom Caucus to Indivisible, excel at one thing and one thing only: channeling anger and frustration into motivating their followers to say “no.” Political leaders who try to forge compromise across party lines are branded as traitors and targeted for political extinction.

 How did we get to this point?
 Non-competitive election districts play a part.
 Of 435 congressional election districts, approximately 380 are no longer competitive.
 Political parties have drawn district lines to ensure they stay Republican or Democrat.
 It’s fundamentally unfairfor candidates to choose their voters, of course; we are supposed to be choosing them.
 But these gerrymandered districts create other problems as well.
 Turnout declines as voters realize their participation makes little difference.
 And, in districts that are so tilted to one party or the other that the primary winner is guaranteed victory in the general election, candidates have no incentive to appeal to a broad base of voters.
 Doing so only makes them vulnerable to primary challenges from other more extreme candidates.